Super Nintendo Entertainment System

 Behold! the awesome Super Nintendo controller.
 Moving away from the not-so ergonomic brick shape of the NES controller, Nintendo’s next controller provides a slicker design.

 Shaped somewhat like a dog bone, you have the same d-pad you are used to.
 Next to that are the Select and Start buttons.
 And then the first time we see the ABXY diamond action button layout, or north, south, east and west.
 This layout has carried over to even the latest game systems.
 In another first, you also get left and right shoulder buttons.
-Some folks preferred the straight line ABC-XYZ layout of the SEGA controllers for fighting games as it mimicked the layout for the actual arcade cabinets.
+Some folks preferred the straight line ABC-XYZ layout of the SEGA controllers for fighting games as it mimicked the layout from the actual arcade cabinets.

 The colors scheme matches the system of course with the nice grey with purple and light purple action buttons.